2017 social unrest in French Guiana

 The 2017 social unrest in French Guiana was a series of protests and strikes led by the "Collective of 500 Brothers" to highlight the issues of insecurity and infrastructure in French Guiana, France.
 It began on March 20, 2017 in Kourou, and spread all over French Guiana within a few days.
 Several international rocket and satellite launches were postponed, and March 28 saw the largest demonstration ever held in French Guiana.

-The protesters asked for more resources, and demanded an investment in infrastructure from the mainland government of 1€ billion.
-The mainland government turned down and offered a government pledge of 1€ million in infrastructure.
+The protesters asked for more resources, and turned down a government pledge of 1€ billion in infrastructure.
+Demonstrators, led by the 500 Brothers, demanded $2.5 billion in aid.
 Labor union leaders and three local politicians occupied the Guiana Space Centre on April 4–5, 2017.
 Supermarkets no longer sold fresh products due to road blocks in April 2017.
 The strikes became an issue in the 2017 French presidential election.

 Context

 French Guiana is fraught with tensions between different communities (indigenous peoples, descendants of African slaves, immigrants from Brazil, Suriname and Haiti, and Europeans) as well as an economic crisis and a rise in insecurity.
 Per capita income at €15,000 is lower than mainland France; the unemployment rate is 23 percent and more than 40 percent for 18-to-25-year-olds; the cost of living is higher than in mainland France due to the need to import most goods and EU-sanctioned tariffs with neighboring Brazil and Suriname; foreign nationals are 35 percent as opposed to 6.5 percent in mainland France; and the murder rate is the highest anywhere in France with 42 homicides in 2016.
 Moreover, the consumption of illicit drugs like cannabis, cocaine and crack, is very high.
 Cayenne is also a hub of drug-trafficking; in 2016, 371 drug-traffickers were arrested on flights to Europe.